santiagosayshey/DigiBrain/content/Computer Science/Glossary/Recurrence Relations.md

 > [!idea]+ Solving Recurrence Relations
 > There are many ways, but the main way is to use the [[2.3 Master Theorem|Master Theorem]]

+When we combine subproblems, we have to consider the work taken to combine the results of the subproblems.
+This is usually a constant in the non base case.